ZcashFoundation/zcash-grant-system/backend/README.md

 ## Commands

-To create a proposal, run
+To create a proposal

     flask create-proposal "FUNDING_REQUIRED" 1 123 "My Awesome Proposal" "### Hi!
 I have a great proposal"

-To seed many proposals, run
+To seed many proposal

     flask create-proposals <number_of_proposals:int>

+To set a user to admin

+    flask set-admin <email|id>

 ## S3 Storage Setup